tevendale/ShowFitFile/readme.txt

 When upgrading blocks from V1.0.0, you'll need to import the .fit file again, if you want to display the profile graph or the ascent/descent figures.

 == Changelog ==

+= 1.1.3 =
+* Fixed bug introduced in 1.1.2 that included empty Lat/Long elements in .fit file decoding

 = 1.1.2 =
 * Position on map now correctly tracks mouse location on altitude graph